DadCooksDinner

 Instructions

-1. Prepare the rice: Melt the butter in the pressure cooker pot over sautรฉ mode (medium heat with a stovetop PC).
+1. Prepare the rice and cranberries: Melt the butter in an Instant Pot set to Sauté mode - high (medium-high heat in a stovetop PC).
 Stir the rice into the pot to coat it with the melted butter.
-Add the cranberries, sprinkle with the salt, then stir in the broth and water.
+Stir in the broth and water, sprinkle with the salt, and add the dried cranberries.

-3. Stir in the extra ingredients and serve: Scoop the rice into a large mixing bowl.
-Stir in the green onions and almonds, and fluff the rice with a large fork.
-Sprinkle a few more cranberries, green onions, and almonds on top, and serve.
+3. Stir in the extra ingredients and serve: Unlock the lid, tilting it away from you to avoid the hot steam.
+Stir in the green onions and almonds.
+Scoop the rice from the pot into a serving bowl, fluff with a fork, and sprinkle the extra cranberries, green onions, and almonds on top.
+Serve and enjoy!

 Equipment